CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-04-accepting-compliments.md

 Needless to say, these beliefs become the foundation of our relationship with ourselves, because early on we internalize others' relationship with us to form the basis of our own self-relating.

 To add to that, the smallness felt when young remains even when adult, because we never really abandon our younger selves.
-Through the years, we just become it *plus* something else; we become *more* than we were before.
+Through the years, we just become it PLUS something else; we become MORE than we were before.

 And so, some people become stuck in a situation in which not only they mistreat themselves, through acts both deliberate and not, both chronic and acute, both on the inside and on the outside,